danielbloy/pico-interactive/roadmap.md

 * Modify the `test/on_device` programs to use configuration to make testing multiple devices easier.
 * Add instructions on each `test/on_device` program to make it easier to know what to expect.
 * Have a "test all" program that works within Pico 1 memory limits and one that works with Pico 2.
+* Ensure device tests can run with Blinka too.
 * Fix issue with `5_validate_interactive.py` defaulting to using an Ultrasonic sensor on demo board.
 * Validate support for CircuitPython 9.2.x and Pico 2 boards.
 * Update to newest CircuitPython library bundle.